-There are a wide array of events celebrating black history throughout Massachusetts this February, ranging from film festivals, discussions, paint events, and more!
+There is a wide array of events celebrating black history throughout Massachusetts this February, ranging from film festivals, discussions, paint events, and more!
 If you have an event you’d like to submit for inclusion, please email firstname.lastname@example.org.

 Black History Month 2022: A Celebration of Black Will

 On behalf of the Metro Region Cultural Diversity Committee, we invite you to attend a virtual presentation and singing of the Black National Anthem.Registration is not required.
 ASL interpretation has been requested